The Sub-Branch is heavily involved each year in commemorating a number of significant dates in ADF history.

 Remembrance Day Service

-In memory of the cessation of hostilities of the First World War in 1918 a Remembrance Day Service is conducted in the Memorial Gardens.
+In memory of the cessation of hostilities of the First World War a Remembrance Day Service is conducted in the Memorial Gardens.